Tesla Model 3 sets a new hypermiling record of 606.2 miles (~975 km)

 Hypermiling is the art of cranking maximum miles out of a single charge/full tank on a vehicle—Erik and Sean just guessed the correct measures to aim for a 600 mile Tesla Model 3 hypermiling record and they just beat that by a bit.

 On a hot summer day in Denver Colorado the temperature inside the Model 3 cabin maxed to even 108 ° F (42 ° C ) because air-conditioning needs to be turned off in a hypermiling attempt to save battery life.

 25 mph (40 km/h) was the ideal speed of the vehicle to achieve the 600+ hypermiling record to beat the previous record of 560 miles (~900 km) set by Steven Peeters last year on a Tesla Model S 100D.

 You can watch a set of four 8 hour videos of this attempt but a lot of hours these two guys just lost the stamina to talk and swapped driving roles to get rest and naps however chats and Q & A sessions were interesting.

 Almost continuously driving for 32 hours Sean and Erik took minimal stops for bathroom breaks and even used a fishing net to catch food and beverages thrown by their friend David while driving.
 Even Elon Musk appreciated the attempt and tweeted about it on the weekend.

-The thing to remember here is that a hypermile record is not representative of an EVs real world range as these hympermiling attempts are well planned in advance with a chosen track and optimal speeds with AC turned-off and min number of passengers and weight inside the vehicle.
-But still the latest record of 606.2 miles is an impressive achievement by an electric vehicle and helps to minimize the range anxiety disorder.
+The thing to remember here is that a hypermiling record is not representative of an EV real-world range as these hypermiling attempts are well planned in advance with a chosen track and optimal speeds with AC turned-off and min number of passengers and the weight inside the vehicle.
+But still, the latest record of 606.2 miles is an impressive achievement by an electric vehicle and helps to minimize the range anxiety disorder.